BYFu-cs/BYFu-cs.github.io/research.md

 ---

 <p>
-I am currently advised by Professor Junxiang Yang.
-If you're interested in my research work, please feel free to explore my research group via the link provided below:
+Boyi Fu is currently advised by Professor Junxiang Yang.
+If you're interested in his research work, please feel free to explore the research group via the link provided below:
 <br/>
 <br/>
 <a href="https://cfdyang521.github.io/year-archive/">Prof.Yang's Group.</a>